Instructional Design Theory

 SynopsisInstructional Design Models are usually articulated as frameworks and rubrics to support systematic design, development, and presentation of lessons or sequences of lessons.
 There are many subtle variations, but most Instructional Design Models involve identifying learning needs, specifying desired outcomes, crafting a plan to achieve those outcomes, and devising a strategy to assess whether the outcomes are achieved.
 Traditional models tend to track these steps linearly; more current models tend to engage them cyclically or iteratively.
-A sampling of models, presented chronologically, follows:
+Typically, Instructional Design Models rely on an assumption of distinct disciplines:

 - Analytical Learning (Explanation-Based Learning; Knowledge-Based Learning) – the combined assumptions that all necessary knowledge can be rendered explicit and that learning obeys predictable linear sequences – which, together, are typically encountered in curriculum structures that revolve around fragmenting knowledge into component parts and organizing it logically